HeringtonPress/Systems/GURPS/Skills.md

 Modifiers: +3 for Flexibility or +5 for Double-Jointed (p.
 56); any bonus for Slippery (p.
 85).

-#### Expert Skill†
-- IQ/Hard
-- Defaults: None.

-An Expert Skill represents cross-disciplinary knowledge of a single, narrow theme.
-When answering factual questions on that theme, you may substitute a roll against your Expert Skill for any IQ-based roll against any skill that has a default.
-Experts sometimes complement Expert Skills with related Area Knowledge skills (p.
-176), but you must learn these separately.

-You must specialize by theme, and the GM is free to forbid any theme he feels is too broad.
-Some examples:

-Natural Philosophy: A general skill that usually replaces specific science skills for scholars.
-Can be used in place of any science skill (e.g., Biology or Physics) to answer questions about how the universe is believed to work.

-Political Science: The academic study of politics.
-Can substitute for Geography, History, Law, Politics, or Sociology when performing political analysis.

-Xenology: General knowledge of the known kin in your setting.
-Can substitute for Anthropology, History, Physiology, or Psychology to identify a member of a kin different from your own, or to answer general questions about the kin and its culture.

 #### Fast-Talk
 - IQ/Average
 - Defaults: IQ-5 or Acting-5.